-- Interaction between dietary modification and statin treatment. - Relative effects of saturated fats, monounsaturated fatty acids, polyunsaturated fatty acids, trans fatty acids, omega-3 fatty acids, and the type of carbohydrates on lipids, inflammation, microbiome, and other newer, potential CVD risk factors. - Relative effects of naturally occurring fiber (cereal [whole grains] and vegetable/fruit) and supplemental fiber on lipids, inflammation, microbiome, and other newer, potential CVD risk factors. - Effects of dietary cholesterol on LDL-C and HDL-C over the current ranges of cholesterol and saturated fat intakes (5th and 95th percentiles). - Effects of minerals in combination other than sodium on BP. - Studies of high-density lipoprotein function in studies that modify HDL-C by changes in diet. - Is the minimal effect of dietary carbohydrate on plasma triglycerides harmful? - The effect of sodium reduction in patients with diabetes mellitus, heart failure, and chronic kidney disease. - Effect of dietary pattern and sodium intake in adults taking BP and/or lipid-lowering medications (effects on BP/lipids; achieving BP/lipid goals; medication needs/costs; outcomes). - Effect of dietary pattern and sodium intake in adults with CVD (e.g., postmyocardial infarction; poststroke; with coronary artery disease, heart failure, chronic kidney disease). - Strategies for effectively (and cost-effectively) implementing these evidence-based recommendations.
-How can primary care providers, health systems, public health agencies, local and Federal Government, community organizations, and other stakeholders help patients adopt these diet and sodium intake recommendations?
+on lipids, inflammation, microbiome, and other newer potential CVD risk factors.

-Increased understanding of racial/ethnic/socioeconomic factors that may influence (a) effect of dietary pattern and sodium on BP and lipids; (b) adoption of diet/sodium recommendations; and (c) method of diet assessment.
+- Relative effects of naturally occurring fiber (cereal [whole grains] and vegetable/fruit) and supplemental fiber on lipids, inflammation, microbiome, and other newer potential CVD risk factors. - Effects of dietary cholesterol on LDL-C and HDL-C over the current ranges of cholesterol and saturated fat intakes (5th and 95th percentiles). - Effects of minerals in combination (other than sodium) on BP. - High-density lipoprotein function in studies that modify HDL-C by changes in diet. - Is the minimal effect of dietary carbohydrate on plasma triglycerides harmful? - The effect of sodium reduction in patients with diabetes, heart failure, and chronic kidney disease. - Effect of dietary pattern and sodium intake in adults taking BP-lowering or lipid-lowering medications (e.g., effects on BP/lipids, achieving BP/lipid goals, medication needs/costs, outcomes). - Effect of dietary pattern and sodium intake in adults with CVD (e.g., after myocardial infarction; after stroke; with coronary artery disease, heart failure, or chronic kidney disease). - Strategies for effectively (and cost-effectively) implementing these evidence-based recommendations.
+(How can primary care providers, health systems, public health agencies, local and federal government, community organizations, and other stakeholders help patients adopt these diet and sodium intake recommendations?) - Increased understanding of racial/ethnic/socioeconomic factors that may influence (a) effect of dietary pattern and sodium on BP and lipids, (b) adoption of diet/sodium recommendations, and (c) method of diet assessment.